How do you know if this can help me or my loved one?

 Feasibility of eyes open alpha power training for mental enhancement in elite gymnasts

 “The study was double-blind and placebo-controlled.
 Twelve elite gymnasts were either given eyes open alpha power training or random beta power training (controls).
-Results indicate small improvements in sleep quality, mental and physical shape.
+Results indicate small improvements in sleep quality and mental and physical shape.
 In our first attempt at getting a grip on mental capacities in athletes, we think this novel training method can be promising.
 Because gymnastics is one of the most mentally demanding sports, we value even small benefits for the athlete and consider them indicative for future research.”

 Working memory training using EEG neurofeedback in normal young adults

 “We explored the WM training effect using Electroencephalography (EEG) neurofeedback (NF) in normal young adults.
 In the first study, we identified the EEG features related to WM in normal young adults.
-The receiver operating characteristic (ROC) curve showed that the power ratio of the theta-to-alpha rhythms in the anterior-parietal region, accurately classified a high percentage of the EEG trials recorded during WM and fixation control (FC) tasks.
+The receiver operating characteristic (ROC) curve showed that the power ratio of the theta-to-alpha rhythms in the anterior-parietal region accurately classified a high percentage of the EEG trials recorded during WM and fixation control (FC) tasks.
 Based on these results, a second study aimed to assess the training effects of the theta-to-alpha ratio and tested the hypothesis that up-regulating the power ratio can improve working memory behavior.”